• Skip to primary navigation

 • Salt - Just a bit of salt enhances the flavor of your pancakes without making them "salty".

 • Buttermilk - Buttermilk is a must for this recipe.
 It cannot be substituted with regular milk.
 This recipe is written with exact measurements of buttermilk and leavening agents to work together to make your pancakes light and fluffy.
 Don't have buttermilk on hand?
-See my section below on how to make a buttermilk substitute.
+To make a buttermilk substitute, add 1 tablespoon of vinegar or lemon juice to your liquid measuring cup, then fill to the 1 cup line with milk.
+Allow to set for 5 minutes before adding to your pancake mix.

 • Lemon zest - Adds a light lemony flavor to your pancakes.
 If you don't have lemon zest on hand, substitute with ½ teaspoon of lemon extract, or 1 teaspoon of vanilla extract for a vanilla flavor.
-I do not recommend substituting with lemon juice - it would change the acidity of your batter and would not add a significant amount of lemon flavor.
+I do not recommend substituting with lemon juice because the extra acidity can cause issues with rise.
+Lemon juice also has much less lemon flavor when compared to lemon zest.

 • Fresh blueberries - Fresh blueberries can be substituted with frozen blueberries that have been thawed and strained of any excess juices.